The Crossing (Person of Interest): Plot

 With the police closing in, Simmons (Robert John Burke) kills Judge Monahan (Paul O'Brien) to prevent him from talking and has his crew look for Carter (Taraji P. Henson) and Quinn (Clarke Peters) and also gives order to kill Reese (Jim Caviezel).

-Reese, Carter and Quinn are on the subway train, heading to the Jacob K. Javits Federal Building where Quinn can be prosecuted.
+Reese, Carter and Quinn are on a subway train, heading to the Jacob K. Javits Federal Building where Quinn can be prosecuted.
 Reese receives a call from Finch (Michael Emerson), who tells him Reese is the new number and that HR spread his image around the city and all criminals will go after him.
 After taking down criminals in the subway, they are not able to use another train and Quinn destroys Reese's phone, losing contact with Finch.
 Desperate, Finch talks to Root (Amy Acker), asking her for help in talking to the Machine to get Reese's whereabouts.
 She will only help if she is set free, which Finch refuses.

-Reese, Carter and Quinn then go in an ambulance to pass the checkpoint.
-However, Simmons notes them and has the police shoot them but they manage to escape.
+Reese, Carter and Quinn then travel in an ambulance to allow them to pass the checkpoint.
+However, Simmons spots them and has the police shoot at them but they manage to escape.
 Fusco (Kevin Chapman) helps them escape by shooting two of HR officers but is knocked out by Simmons.
-Fusco is then tortured with his fingers broken and Simmons finds the key that opens the safe deposit box that Carter mentioned had evidence against HR.
+Fusco is then tortured by having his fingers broken and Simmons finds the key that opens the safe deposit box that Carter mentioned had evidence against HR.
 Fusco gives him a fake location of the bank when Simmons threatens his son's life.
 As she won't reach them in time, Shaw (Sarah Shahi) sets to find Fusco.

-Reese and Carter then seek refugee in a morgue and put Quinn on a sedative state, putting him in one of the compartments.
+Reese and Carter then seek refuge in a morgue and put Quinn on a sedative state, putting him in one of the compartments.
 Reese and Carter talk about their experience in combat and how something changed their lives.
-Reese mentions that he planned to kill himself in the subway until he met her and both kiss.
+Reese mentions that he planned to kill himself in the subway until he met her and they kiss.
 HR arrives at the morgue thanks to a tip and causes a blackout.
-Cornered and with a limited amount of ammunition, Reese escapes through the vents to the hallway, intending to kill as many so Carter and Quinn escape.
+Cornered and with a limited amount of ammunition, Reese escapes through the vents to the hallway, intending to kill as many as he can so Carter and Quinn can escape.
 Despite Root's willingness to help, Finch still refuses to let her out of the cell.